albert-ntiri/salary_prediction_project/README.md

 The following [correlation matrix](charts/correlation_matrix.csv) confirms what the scatter plots show.

-Since there is no correlation between yearsExperience and milesFromMetropolis, both can be included in a model without being redundant.
+Since there was no correlation between yearsExperience and milesFromMetropolis, both could be included in a model without being redundant.
+Also, both yearsExperience and milesFromMetropolis showed a roughly uniform distribution.
+As a result, outliers were skewing either distribution.

 Lastly, I used Seaborn's FacetGrid to compare the effects of the categorical variables.
 That visual can be viewed [here](charts/facetgrid_salarykde_by_industry_jobType_degree.jpg).